Shifted Contact Structures on Differentiable Stacks: Introduction

 \begin{mdframed} \begin{enumerate} \item[(A1)] a line bundle $L \to M$, \item[(A2)] an $L$-valued differential $1$-form $\theta$, \item[(A3)] the kernel $K_\theta$ of $\theta$ (seen as a vector bundle), \item[(A4)] the curvature $R_\theta$ of $\theta$ (seen as a vector bundle map $R_\theta \colon K_\theta \to \operatorname{Hom}( K_\theta, L)$), \item[(A5)] the non-degeneracy condition on $R_\theta$, \end{enumerate} \end{mdframed}

 (in what follows we will sometimes refer to the items (A1)--(A5) above simply as ``the aspects'').
 We will first discuss $0$-shifted contact structures, and then concentrate on $+1$-shifted contact structures.
-In order to take care of (A1), we begin with a line bundle $L \to G$ in the category of Lie groupoids and its VB Morita equivalence class (see \cite{DelHoyo:VBmorita} for the notion of VB Morita equivalence) that we think of as a line bundle in the category of differentiable stacks.
+In order to take care of (A1), we begin with a line bundle $L \to G$ which is additionally a VB groupoid and its VB Morita equivalence class (see \cite{DelHoyo:VBmorita} for the notion of VB Morita equivalence) that, for the purposes of this paper, we interpret, without any claim of generality, as a line bundle in the category of differentiable stacks.
 For (A2) we equip $G$ with a multiplicative $L$-valued $1$-form $\theta \in \Omega^1 (G, L)$.
 At this point, we would like to define the kernel and the curvature of $\theta$.
 However, the ordinary notions of kernel and curvature are only well-defined when $\theta$ is nowhere zero, which is a too strong requirement for our purposes (it actually violates Morita invariance).
-Fortunately, we can show that, while the ordinary kernel of $\theta$ does not always exist in the categories of smooth manifolds and Lie groupoids, it always exists in the category of differentiable stacks.
+Fortunately, in the $+1$-shifted case, we can show that, while the ordinary kernel of $\theta$ does not always exist in the categories of smooth manifolds and Lie groupoids, it always exists in the category of differentiable stacks.
 Namely, for (A3), we are able to define a VB groupoid $\mk_\theta \to G$ which plays the same role as the kernel of $\theta$ (and reduces to that when the kernel exists) up to Morita equivalences.
 We call $\mk_\theta \to G$ the \emph{Morita kernel} of $\theta$ and show that the latter is a Morita invariant notion.
 Similarly, for (A4), we can define a Morita invariant notion of curvature of $\theta$.
 It is a VB groupoid map $\mc_\theta\colon \mk_\theta \to \operatorname{Hom}(\mk_\theta, L)$ which we call the \emph{Morita curvature}.
 Finally, for (A5), there is a natural and Morita invariant notion of \emph{non-degeneracy} for $\mc_\theta$ which allows us to give a Morita invariant definition of $+1$-shifted contact structure on a differentiable stack.
 We expect that the Morita kernel and the Morita curvature will be also relevant for other purposes, e.g., one could give a definition of \emph{involutive hyperplane distribution on a differentiable stack} using these same notions.
 Notice that the definition of shifted symplectic structure can be straighforwardly translated into a definition of shifted symplectic Atiyah form.
 We also prove that, similarly as in ordinary Contact Geometry, $+1$-shifted contact structures are equivalent to $+1$-shifted symplectic Atiyah forms.
 This result strongly supports our definition.